-If you’ve ever collected change–maybe in a piggy bank as a kid, or in a cup by the front door as an adult–you likely already know the benefits of spare change savings.
+Whenever you collect change – maybe in a cup by the front door–you likely already know the benefits of spare change savings.

 Spare change savings (also known as “micro-saving”) can be a great way to kick start your savings and also help you start automating your finances.
 However, not all spare change apps are created equal.